vintasoftware/vinta-design-checklists/feature-requirements/checklist-en.md

 * [ ] Which metrics will define this feature’s success? (current/expected)
 * [ ] Which metrics can we look at to understand this feature’s outcome once it’s live?
 * [ ] What basic behavior is the PO envisioning for this?
-    * E.g. only ask this one if you have a straight answer to all the previous questions!
+    * Only ask this one if you have a straight answer to all the previous questions!

 ## Understanding user feedback
 #### Try to answer the following questions whenever a feature or improvement based on user feedback comes up as a design assignment.
 User feedback is very important, but it needs to be treated thoughtfully.
 The answers to these questions will give the team a clearer picture of how well defined the problem is, help prioritize the feature, and guide the next phases (do more research, or move to the design solution).